 - 1 Bone graft.
 This is used to fuse (join) the bones of the spine together in conjunction with other techniques which hold the spine stable while new bone is growing.
 When it is placed in the spine your new bone will, over time, grow into the bone graft.
 This is a biological process over 6 -12 months, known as spinal fusion.
 There are several techniques to get bone graft needed for spinal fusion: - patient's own bone (autograft bone).
-This is usually taken through an incision over the iliac crest (pelvis) but, for the most part, artificial (synthetic) bone is used; - artificial bone (synthetic bone).
-These are bony like substances; - donor bone (allograft bone).
-Donor bone graft does not contain living bone cells but acts as calcium scaffolding which your own bone grows into and eventually replaces.
+The bone which is removed during surgery can be used as a bone graft.
+If more is needed, for the most part, artificial (synthetic) bone is used, although it may be taken from the pelvis (iliac crest) if required; - artificial bone (synthetic bone).
+These are bony like substances used in addition to patient's own bone;

-2 Intervertebral fusion cages.
+- donor bone (allograft bone).
+Donor bone graft does not contain living bone cells but acts as calcium scaffolding which your own bone grows into and eventually replaces. - 2 Intervertebral fusion cages.
 This is like a hollow Lego brick which props up the disc space between the two bones (vertebra).
 It is a tight fit and gives immediate stability.
 The cage is available in different width, height and depths to fit your spine exactly.
 It is made from carbon fibre, PEEK (reinforced plastic) or titanium metal.
 They can be filled with bone graft or artificial bone if required and used in interbody fusion surgery.